miraodasilva/miraodasilva.github.io/_pages/publications.md

 # Reviewing

 I have served as a reviewer for multiple academic conferences/journals, including:
+- CVPR 2023 (#1 conference in engineering and computer science)
+- NeurIPS 2023 (#2 conference in artificial intelligence)
 - IEEE Transactions on Cybernetics (Impact Factor: 19.12)
 - International Journal on Computer Vision (Impact Factor: 13.369)
-- CVPR 2023 (#1 conference in engineering and computer science)
 - ACM International Conference on Multimodal Interaction (ICMI) 2021